 Toward the end of the session, Josh Rosen took the panel a slightly different direction discussing the mission of his company, Render/ai.
 After years of writing, directing and producing countless PBS-type documentaries on blue-chip companies, Josh came to a point of frustration as he was doing “robotic work” day in and day out.
 He would jiggle around a format, find media that supported a story and plug it all in.
 He decided to develop a code that would use machine learning to take a page from the internet or a topic, and in a few minutes could churn out a simple video or documentary for viewers.
 And then, this video would self-learn how to fix itself, provide better content to viewers, etc.

 These new ideas and innovations are already taking place.
 We don’t have to “imagine” them anymore.
-The Narrative Summit panel revealed that virtual and augmented reality have the potential to impact a vast array of industries, beyond the gaming space.
-Shopping, entertainment, travel, education, fitness, training, manufacturing and healthcare are just a few industries primed for disruption.
+The Narrative Summit panel revealed that virtual and augmented reality has the potential to impact a vast array of industries, beyond the gaming space.
+Shopping, entertainment, travel, education, fitness, training, manufacturing, and healthcare are just a few industries primed for disruption.

 The Narrative Summit event served as a great way to kick off a conversation in our community among storytellers and tech enthusiasts, introduce them to students who are bringing fresh, new ideas to the table, and connect ideas and innovations across the board.